Georgi Sugarev: Biography

 In March 1906 Sugarev traveled to Mariovo to counter the intensifying Greek bands.
-Because of betrayal, of March 23, 1906, the cheta was surrounded near the village of Paralevo of numerous Turkish forces and after a fierce battle was completely destroyed.
+Because of betrayal, of March 23, 1906, the cheta was surrounded near the village of Paralevo, in today Novaci Municipality, of numerous Turkish forces and after a fierce battle was completely destroyed.

 During the Second World War, when the area was under Bulgarian administration, the authorities built a tombstone of Sugarev on his place of a skull, which after the war was destroyed by the Yugoslav administration.